sarahwie/sarahwie.github.io/about.md

 layout: default
 ---

 Welcome to my personal site!
 I am a third-year PhD student in the School of Interactive Computing at Georgia Tech, studying computer science.
-My research interest is in natural language processing and machine learning, with a focus on healthcare applications.
+My research interest is in natural language processing and machine learning, with a focus on interpretability, fairness and robustness.

 ### Updates
 - **Fall 2019:** Slides from my EMNLP talk can be found [here]({{ site.url }}/emnlp19_slides.pdf).